Mornings were cool. Dry. And oddly quiet.

 To which Carolyn replied, “Me, too!”

 As with their Maasai cousins to the southwest, meat is only eaten on special occasions.
 Milk is the Samburu mainstay, often mixed with blood.
 (At a similar village in the Mara, chronically anemic Carolyn was invited to supper.
-Unfortunately, our tight schedule wouldn't permit it.
-We hope to return some day with rain check in hand.
+Unfortunately, our tight schedule wouldn’t permit it.
+We hope to return someday with a rain check in hand.
 Carolyn could use the blood!)

 Safari is the Swahili word for journey.
 Not just journeys by Land Rover, but those of the mind and spirit.
 Journeys of self-discovery.
 Journeys that open the heart and soul.

 Such is the safari from which we have just returned.

 See Carolyn’s column about their Kenyan safari, plus all travel details.

 KENYAN SAFARI: THE NITTY-GRITTY